designhawg/gifwalla/posts/onething.md

 There may never be a summer in Chicago worse than the summer of 1919.
 The bad politics of Mayor William Thompson would prime Chicago for Al Capone's era of crime and corruption that would follow.

 ### David and Goliath
+Are the clear advantages really advantages at all.
+While Goliath was a beast of a man and heavily armored, he was also a sitting duck for the master slingman that was David.
+David had the upper hand all along because he recognized how to play to his own strengths.
+Similar to a basketball team that uses the entire court rather than just the half court approach we are used to seeing, you have to look at your life and see where there are opportunities that you've simply been missing because you have been rendered blind by the world around you.

 ### Delivering Happiness